 The Coming Out process for LGBT people is about our personal journey across our lifespan and isn’t always about our sexual orientation, while for some of us it may start this way: it isn’t all of what makes up our fabric.
-For others it is about identities or expressions, which define who we are on this journey: a self examining journey, more about introspection and finding our place in the world as transgender people.
+For others, it is about identities and expressions, which define who we are on this journey: a self-examining journey, more about introspection and finding our place in the world as trans people.

-Many of us work through a process, unfolding layers that make up who we become over time, as a result of exposure, experience and education.
-For others it is self discovery, vacillating between two solidified points across a bar of identities and sexual orientations.
-Sexual orientations, gender identities and expressions – outside of the socially ruled model – determines our struggles ahead.
+Many of us work through a process, unfolding layers that define who we become over time, as a result of exposure, experience, and education.
+For others it is self-discovery, vacillating between two solidified points across a bar of identities and sexual orientations.
+Sexual orientations, gender identities, and expressions – outside of the socially ruled model – determines our struggles ahead.

 It isn’t as if we awaken some morning to announce our identities or sexual orientations expecting a celebratory event, while for some, coming out is eased by those who welcome diversities: for others, it results in a neglectful and sometimes harmful set of occurrences, forced under the guise of an invite to a dinner table – shaming us – just as if cornered on the school ground by bullies.

-We want parents educated and not fall under pressures of stigma that coerce them to rewrite their children’s scripts in the image of a very limited binary world where they grew up.
+We want parents educated and not fall under pressures of the stigma that coerce them to rewrite their children’s scripts in the image of a very limited binary world where they grew up.
 We need more role models outside of the binary ones.
-We need trans space where those of us who are trans identified can politicize our positions from our experiences and perspectives.
-We need the support of everyone, including those within our LGBT borders and in turn we must support one another.
+We need trans spaces where those of us who are trans-identified can politicize our positions from our experiences and perspectives.
+We need the support of everyone, including those within our LGBT borders and in turn, we must support one another.

-Let us celebrate the expansive landscape of those who make up this beautiful and colorful fabric.
-It is time we transform who we are in how we react to those who Come Out through narratives that should feel celebratory – not shameful for us, our families, friends and communities.
+Let us celebrate the expansive landscape of those who make-up this beautiful and colorful fabric.
+It is time we transform who we are in how we react to those who Come Out through narratives that should feel celebratory – not shameful to us, our families, friends, and communities.